kuuyyaa/Console-Finances/README.md

 # Financial Analysis

 This JavaScript script analyzes financial data to provide insights into the dataset.
 It calculates key metrics such as the total number of months, net total of Profit/Losses, average change, greatest increase in profits, and greatest decrease in losses over the entire period.
+View demo [here](https://kuuyyaa.github.io/Console-Finances/).

 ## Table of Contents
 - [Introduction](#introduction)